[Visit Report] Hiroshima Municipal Funairi High School Experiences the Learning Program

 For the school trip of Hiroshima Municipal Funairi High School, students can choose their preferred course from several destinations, including Hokkaido, Miyagi, and Fukushima.
 Miyagi Prefecture is one of the courses.
 They learn through visits to earthquake relics and museums in various areas, and talks by people who played a central role in industrial recovery and urban development after the earthquake.

 At the entrance to the Minamisanriku 311 Memorial, there are panels and a 3D map that compile numbers and data related to the earthquake.
 At the entrance, the staff explained that the memorial was built 10.8 meters above sea level before the earthquake, and that the tsunami reached a point almost as high as the ceiling of the facility.
-On the wall, there is a line marking the 15.5 meter height of the tsunami that hit the old disaster prevention building, and the students tilted their heads to look up.
+On the wall, there is a line marking the 15.5 meter height of the tsunami that hit the old disaster prevention building, and the students looked up, tilting their heads.

 Afterwards, you will proceed to the exhibition gallery, which displays exhibits compiling stories from the Great East Japan Earthquake, testimonial videos, and other documents.

-Each participant deepens their learning by carefully studying the exhibition panels on their own, or by watching the testimonial video with a friend and pointing at each other.
+Each participant deepens their learning by studying the exhibition panels individually or by watching the testimony video with a friend, pointing at each other.

 In the Art Zone at the back, you can see Christian Boltanski's installation work "MEMORIAL."
 Boltanski has continued to create works that confront life, death, and the dignity of life, and the stacks of rusty cans and the incandescent lights illuminating them remind us of the lives that have been lost.